canaytore/aboutme/_publications/2021_07_07_Agent-Based_Simulation_Modeling_for_Covid-19_Vaccination_Policies_Single-Dose_and_Double-Dose_Applications.md

 title: "Agent-Based Simulation Modeling for Covid-19 Vaccination Policies: Single-Dose and Double-Dose Applications"
 category: publications
 permalink: /publications/2021_07_07_Agent-Based_Simulation_Modeling_for_Covid-19_Vaccination_Policies_Single-Dose_and_Double-Dose_Applications/
-excerpt: "In this study, the goal is to compare double and single-dose vaccination policies.
+excerpt: 'In this study, the goal is to compare double and single-dose vaccination policies.
 What-if analyses for various vaccine efficacies and age group prioritization strategies are conducted.
-Interpretations for scenarios such as different population demographics and vaccine availability are explored using agentbased modeling and simulation."
+Interpretations for scenarios such as different population demographics and vaccine availability are explored using agentbased modeling and simulation.'
 venue: "40.
 Yöneylem Araştırması ve Endüstri Mühendisliği Kongresi"
 date: 2021-07-07
 ---